Gnanakumaran26/ai-chatbot/README.md

 # ai-chatbot
-An AI chatbot project built with [your technology
+An AI chatbot project built with ai technology